instadeepai/jumanji/README.md

 We maintain a registry of standard environments with their configuration.
 For each environment, a version suffix is appended, e.g. `Snake-6x6-v0`.
 When changes are made to environments that might impact learning results, the version number is incremented by one to prevent potential confusion.
-For a full list of registered versions of each environment, check out the environments' documentation.
+For a full list of registered versions of each environment, check out [the documentation](https://instadeepai.github.io/jumanji/environments/tsp/).

 ## Contributing 🤝
 Contributions are welcome!
 See our issue tracker for [good first issues](https://github.com/instadeepai/jumanji/labels/good%20first%20issue).